cs-espace-pda/cs-espace-pda.github.io/_includes/what-pda-can-bring-you-lib.md

-What {{site.data.str.pda}} can bring you?
+What {{site.data.str.space}} can bring you?
 -----------------------------------------

-{{site.data.str.pda}} is the ideal partner for your projects.
+{{site.data.str.space}} is the ideal partner for your projects.
 We can assist you in the different phases:
 * Consulting services around the {{page.v_lib}} library:
 	* Technical expertise
 	* Upstream studies